Cap Anson: Career hits total

 There has been some controversy as to whether Anson should be considered the first player ever to reach the 3,000 hit milestone.
 For many years, official statistics credited him with achieving that goal.
-When the first edition of Macmillan's Baseball Encyclopedia was published in 1969, it disregarded a rule in place only for the 1887 season which counted base-on-balls (walks) as hits and times-at-bat instead of zeroes in both categories as they were before and have been since.
+When the first edition of Macmillan's Baseball Encyclopedia was published in 1969, it disregarded a rule in place only for the 1887 season which counted base-on-balls (walks) as hits and at-bats instead of zeroes in both categories as they were before and have been since.
 Anson's 60 walks were removed from his 1887 hit total, resulting in a career mark of 2,995, though later editions of the encyclopedia still added five more hits to exactly 3,000.

 The other controversy over Anson's total hits had to do with his five years in the National Association.
-Neither the Macmillan Encyclopedia editions nor MLB itself at that time recognized the National Association as being a true major league.
-MLB.com does not count Anson's time in the NA in his statistics, but tallies his NL total as 3,011 hits.
+Neither the Macmillan Encyclopedia editions nor MLB itself at that time recognized the National Association as being a major league.
+MLB.com does not count Anson's time in the National Association in his statistics, but tallies his National League total as 3,011 hits.
 This places Anson 25th on the all-time list.

 Other sources credit Anson with a different number of hits, largely because scoring and record keeping was haphazard in baseball until well into the 20th century.

 Beginning with the publication of the Baseball Encyclopedia, statisticians have continually found errors and have adjusted career totals accordingly.
-According to the Sporting News baseball record book, which does not take NA statistics into account, Anson had 3,012 hits over his career.
-Baseball Reference also credits Anson with 3,012 hits during his NL career; including his time in the NA, Anson is credited with 3,435 hits.
+According to the Sporting News baseball record book, which does not take National Association statistics into account, Anson had 3,012 hits over his career.
+Baseball Reference also credits Anson with 3,012 hits during his National League career; including his time in the NA, Anson is credited with 3,435 hits.
 The National Baseball Hall of Fame, which uses statistics verified by the Elias Sports Bureau, credits Anson with 3,081 hits.
 This figure disregards games played in the NA, but includes the walks earned during 1887 as hits.

 Retirement

 Anson briefly made a return to baseball managing the New York Giants in June and July 1898.
 He then attempted to buy a Chicago team in the Western League, but failed after being opposed by Spalding.
 In 1900, he helped to organize a new version of the defunct American Association, called the New American Base Ball Association, and was named its president.
 However, at the first sign of trouble he dissolved the league before a single game was played, drawing heated criticism from other backers.

-After a number of failed business attempts, including a handball arena and bottled ginger beer that exploded on store shelves, he was later elected city clerk of Chicago in 1905.
-After serving one term, he failed in the Democratic primary to become sheriff in 1907.